Cuberick-Orion/Bi-Blip4CIR/README.md

 <details>
   <summary>Applying CLIP4Cir Combiner upgrades</summary>
   &emsp;

-Since our work, the authors of CLIP4Cir have released an upgrade to their original Combiner architecture with an [improved performance](https://paperswithcode.com/paper/composed-image-retrieval-using-contrastive), termed _Clip4Cir (v3)_ on the leaderboard.
+This implementation and our WACV 2024 paper is based on the combiner architecture in [CLIP4Cir (v2)](https://paperswithcode.com/paper/conditioned-and-composed-image-retrieval).

-Given that our method is built directly on top of this architecture, it is reasonable to assume that applying these upgrades to our method (while still replacing CLIP with BLIP encoders) may yield a performance increase.
+Since our work, the authors of CLIP4Cir have released an upgrade to their combiner architecture termed [Clip4Cir (v3)](https://paperswithcode.com/paper/composed-image-retrieval-using-contrastive).

-It is straightforward to modify the Combiner architecture, as it is self-contained in `src/combiner.py`.
+We anticipate that applying the model upgrade to our method (while still replacing CLIP with BLIP encoders) will yield a performance increase.

 &emsp;
 </details>